cengerkan/task-tracker-fullstack/README.md

 # 📝 Task Tracker Fullstack App

-Bu proje, görevlerinizi takip etmenizi sağlayan basit ama etkili bir fullstack uygulamadır.
+This project is a simple yet effective fullstack application that lets you track your tasks.

-##  Özellikler
+## Features

-- Görev oluşturma
+- Creating tasks
-- Görevleri listeleme
+- Listing tasks
-- Tamamlandı işaretleme
+- Marking completed
-- Görev silme
+- Deleting tasks
-- MongoDB ile veritabanı
+- Database with MongoDB
-- Express.js ile backend API
+- Backend API with Express.js
-- Basit HTML/JS frontend
+- Simple HTML/JS frontend

-##  Kullanılan Teknolojiler
+## Technologies Used

 - Node.js
 - Express